 In 2011, Cindy became Cidny, making the difficult and daunting decision to transition from female to male, not knowing what the personal or professional response would be.
 Cid's coming out article in the Daily Beast in June, 2012 portrays his decision and the beginning of this difficult journey www.thedailybeast.com/singer-cindy-bullens-goes-public-shes-becoming-cidny-a-man He stepped back from the public eye to go through the process until 2016 re-emerging as Cidny Bullens having written his one person show Somewhere Between: Not An Ordinary Life,

 Cid premiered his show in Santa Fe, New Mexico in February of 2016 with Tanya Taylor Rubinstein directing (tanyataylorrubinstein.com).
 The show has since been performed in Los Angeles (twice), New York, Nashville (twice), Portland, Maine (three times), Albuquerque, NM, Melbourne, FL, and Santa Fe again.
-Cid continues to book the show wherever and whenever possible with pending shows in Los Angeles, Portland, OR, and Anchorage, AK.
+Cid hopes to continue to book the show wherever and whenever possible when the time is right again.

-On January 12, 2018 in New York's City Hall, Cid married Tanya Taylor Rubinstein and in May they moved to Tanya's home town of Santa Fe, NM.
+On January 12, 2018 in New York's City Hall, Cid married Tanya Taylor Rubinstein and they now live in Nashville, TN.
 Cid still has his summer cottage on the remote island of North Haven, Maine where they will spend the warmer months of the year (and be closer to Cid's daughter Reid and now four grandchildren.)